jillesca/AI-Network-Troubleshooting-PoC/README.md

   - Sandbox DevBox VM `10.10.20.50`, `developer`/`C1sco12345`)
 - [ncpeek.](https://github.com/jillesca/ncpeek) A python netconf client used for telegraf.
 - TIG stack with docker `20.10+` 🐳
-  - Telegraf grabs telemetry data from network devices.
+  - Telegraf uses `ncpeek` to pull telemetry data from network devices.
   - Grafana kicks a webhook when an alarm is detected. 🚨
 - FastAPI.
   - Host the LLM.
-  - Interacts with network devices & frontend.
+  - Interacts with PyATS & Webex.
 - PyATS.
 Provides a framework to interact with network devices. 🛠️
 - [Webex_bot](https://github.com/fbradyirl/webex_bot) use to interact with the LLM. 🤖
 - OpenAI LLM. 🧠